anig1scur/pod/README.md

 2. **[Scientific American Podcast](https://www.scientificamerican.com/podcasts/)**

 I am planning to add more like NPR (Short Wave, Like Kit, ... ), TED, talk shows, etc in the future.
+This service is not provided by the official source.
 All materials are sourced from the internet for educational purposes.
-If there are any copyright concerns, please contact me.
+Please contact me if there are any copyright concerns.

 ## Supported Vocabulary